The Complete Guide to Tadiandamol Trek

 Reaching Tadiandamol by Public Transport System

-The base village Kakkebe is slightly difficult to reach compared to other base villages on most of the treks.
-However, you can still reach Kakkebe by 8 am if you are taking a bus from Bangalore.
+The base village Kakkabe is slightly difficult to reach compared to other base villages on most of the treks.
+However, you can still reach Kakkabe by 8 am if you are taking a bus from Bangalore.

 Go through the details here.
 There are many buses from Bangalore to Virajpet that can be booked online at KSRTC website.